Flying insect numbers have plunged by 60% since 2004, GB survey finds | Insects

 #Flying #insect #numbers #plunged #survey #finds #Insects

-“This vital examine suggests that the variety of flying bugs is declining by a mean of 34% per decade – that is terrifying,” mentioned Matt Shardlow at Buglife, which ran the survey along with Kent Wildlife Belief (KWT).
-“We cannot put off action any longer, for the well being and wellbeing of future generations this demands a political and a societal response.
-It's essential that we halt biodiversity decline now.”
+Individuals within the British survey downloaded an app, which enabled them to document their journeys and the variety of bugs squashed on their registration plates.
+Photograph: Buglife/PA“This vital research means that the number of flying insects is declining by an average of 34% per decade – that is terrifying,” said Matt Shardlow at Buglife, which ran the survey together with Kent Wildlife Trust (KWT).
+“We cannot put off motion any longer, for the health and wellbeing of future generations this demands a political and a societal response.
+It's important that we halt biodiversity decline now.”

 Quelle: www.theguardian.com